Ask the Recruiter: How to attract and retain talent in a hot job market

 What’s the best way for employers to work with a staffing and recruiting firm like TorchLight?

-The best way to work with our recruiters is to be very collaborative and give feedback from the outset about how you like to work and the cadence of the communication you would like.
+The best way to work with our recruiters is to be very collaborative and give feedback.
+Do this from the outset, detailing how you like to work and the cadence of the communication you would like.
 We want to know sooner rather than later if we’re hitting the mark or not.
-We might need you to come back and give constructive feedback so don’t shy away from telling us when we’ve missed the mark.
+Why?
+Because we might need you to come back and give constructive feedback.
+Don’t shy away from telling us when we’ve missed the mark.
 We struggle when there isn’t communication.

 And then just be open.
 We can work in a variety of ways with our clients.
 We are a firm that is nimble enough to try different things and try new ways of working together.